Fitness expert says consistency is key when making New Year's resolutions

-PADUCAH - The new year means new resolutions and that can include fitness goal, nutrition, reading...the list goes on.
+PADUCAH — The new year means new resolutions, and that can include fitness goals, nutrition, reading... the list goes on.

 But can these initiatives last for the long term?